gsschmix/Schmix6/README.md

 SCHMIX6

-PURPOSE: To act as an interface between Coinbase and trading strategies.
+PURPOSE: To act as an interface between Coinbase and the user's computer

 FILES:

     - main.py: This file is used to create an initial welcome and login screen.
-        After one has successfully logged in, they are taken to frames.py
+        After one has successfully logged in, they are taken to frames.py.

     - frames.py: This file is used to create a new window that holds the buttons to be used by the program to access the other frames.
 Each